Visyond/website-hugo/site/content/pricings/new-pricing-page.md

     * [Knowledge Base](/features/knowledge-base/)
     * [Data Gathering & Consolidation](/features/data-input-and-consolidation/)
     * Permissions
-  rightCardSubTitle: Seamlessly take control of your team’s spreadsheet tasks and workflow
+  subTitle: Seamlessly take control of your team’s spreadsheet tasks and workflow
-  rightCardTitle: Team
+  title: Team
 cardsLink: /request
 priceClientAsked: >-
   I have finally full control on the source and impact of any assumptions, and